 git rebase master3

-Seen result from Visual Studio:
+Seen results from Visual Studio.

-Semi-Linear Merge:
+Semi-Linear Merge

-rebased test3:
+rebased test3

-- Merge test3 into master3:
+Merge test3 into master3

 git checkout master3